bkesterbyld/maroon-potato/src/pages/index.md

         content: >-
           Above's control flow logic engine allows you to implement CRUD, complex workflows and analytics.
-It also offers parallel processing of massive data sets as wells as in-memory crunching of data science and AI/ML models.
+It also offers parallel processing of massive data sets as wells as in-memory crunching for intense calculations.
         actions:
           - label: Learn More
             url: /style-guide